Corporation for Public Broadcasting says it's shutting down

 CPB informed employees that the majority of staff positions will be eliminated with the close of the fiscal year on September 30, 2025.
 It said a small team would remain until January to "focus on compliance, fiscal distributions, and resolution of long-term financial obligations including ensuring continuity for music rights and royalties that remain essential to the public media system," according to the CPB statement.

+Other operations, including Nashville Public Media, Louisville Public Media and KUOW in Seattle, say they are seeing a big surge in donations in response to the cuts.

+Trump and his allies in Congress have argued that public media — especially NPR — is unfair to conservatives and a waste of taxpayer money.
+Both NPR and PBS have denied bias.

-Although NPR, which produces news programs such as Morning Edition and All Things Considered, relies on direct federal funds for only a small portion of its budget, its approximately 1,000 member stations receive a heftier portion of their operating revenue through CPB.
+NPR, which produces news programs such as Morning Edition and All Things Considered, relies on direct federal funds for only a small portion of its budget.
+But its approximately 1,000 member stations receive a heftier portion of their operating revenue through CPB.
+Those in rural and poor areas in particular rely on CPB grants.
 With its nightly PBS News Hour and children's programming, such as Daniel Tiger's Neighborhood, PBS gets around 15% of its revenue from federal money, as do its member stations on average.

+"The ripple effects of this closure will be felt across every public media organization and, more importantly, in every community across the country that relies on public broadcasting," NPR President and CEO Katherine Maher said in a statement.

+She said NPR would respond by "stepping up to support locally owned, nonprofit public radio stations and local journalism across the country, working to maintain public media's promise of universal service, and upholding the highest standards for independent journalism and cultural programming in service of our nation."
+The network has pledged to take $8 million from its budget to help local stations in crisis.

-While Trump and Congressional allies have accused NPR in particular of liberal bias, most Americans support public broadcasting.
+While Republicans in Washington have accused public media of bias, most Americans still support public broadcasting.
 A Harris Poll last month found that 66% of Americans support federal funding for public radio, with the same share calling it a good value.
 Support included 58% of Republicans and 77% of Democrats.
 The online poll surveyed 2,089 U.S. adults with a 2.5 percentage point margin of error.

-Disclosure: This story was reported and written by NPR correspondent Scott Neuman.
+Disclosure: This story was reported and written by NPR Correspondents Scott Neuman and Frank Langfitt with contributions by NPR Correspondent David Folkenflik.
 It was edited by Deputy Business Editor Emily Kopp and Managing Editor Vickie Walton-James.
 Under NPR's protocol for reporting on itself, no NPR corporate official or news executive reviewed this story before it was posted publicly.

 Copyright 2025 NPR